tehrengruber/MemberFunctions.jl/README.md

 `MemberFunctions.jl` helps writing member-like functions, reducing the amount of code required to implement them.
-All functions prefixed by the `@member` macro can access, i.e. read and write, field variables of the first argument directly.
+All functions prefixed by the `@member` macro can access, i.e. read and write, fields of the first argument directly.

 __Example__